-The City of Bloomington is the target area and offers all its CDBG funded activities city-wide to qualified people and household.
+The entire city is the target area and offers all its CDBG funded activities city-wide to qualified people and household.
 This is both 100% of the planned and 100% of the actual percentage of the allocation.
 This includes all CDBG-CV funds.